NCATS-Gamma/robokop/doc/webserver/webserver_doc.md

 # PROTOCOP - Web Server Setup Instructions

-The PROTOCOP UI is web based with a `Flask` server running inside of `gunicorn` within a docker container.
+The PROTOCOP UI is web-based with a `Flask` server running inside of `gunicorn` within a Docker container.
 The user interface is written using React and the build process uses webpack.
 This document contains a list of steps that were used to install the software.

 ## ssh to NCATS server